Hgoatly/Discover-Skane/README.md

 - **Infowindows:** The colour #dc3545 (red) was chosen for the name of the location inside each infowindow.
 The colour for the 'Attribution' link is #d8b54d (yellow).
 This was in order to match the colours of the Skåne flag.

+- **404-Error-Page** As for the Site Logo and section titles, the colour #4f4646 was used as the background colour for the error text.
+Below this, the colour #d8b54d was used for the link.
+On hover, this changes to #dc3545 on hover.
+The colours were chosen in order to match the Skåne flag.

 ### Typography:

 - 'Oswald' was chosen as the font for all of the Section Titles, with a fallback of 'cursive' - in case the 'Oswald' font fails to load.